Constitutional Mismatch Repair Deficiency – Definition

 Gastrointestinal Tumors

-• Oesophagogastroduodenoscopy and capsule endoscopy from the age of 8 once a year
+• Colonoscopy, oesophagogastroduodenoscopy and capsule endoscopy every year from the age of 6

 Tumors of the Genital Tract and Urinary Tract

-• Gynecological examination, transvaginal sonography, endometrial biopsy (Pipelle method), urine cytology, urine sticks once a year from the age of 20 (see LS guidelines)
+• Gynaecological examination, transvaginal sonography, endometrial biopsy (pipet method), urine cytology, urine sticks once a year from the age of 20 (see LS guidelines)

 Constitutional Mismatch Repair Deficiency is also being researched in our companion projects Liquid Biopsy and ADDRess, so we encourage physicians to register their patients for this in addition to the CPS Registry.